 some comments from spear61 August, 2009

-The FCC started publishing a web data base in the late summer of 2003.
+The FCC started publishing a web data base in late 2003.
 Any original license application filed before that date only has a "marker" in the file system and does not have any online data of any kind.
 If one of the "old" satellites is moved to a new location after mid 2003, the modification to the original license will include the new footprint data.

 The Directv satellites that have zero beam data fall into the pre 2003 group of original licenses.

 Quantity of beam footprints